klauseduard/under-over-models/chapters/03-organizational-models.md

 complex scheduling and handoff mechanisms may introduce unnecessary coordination overhead.
 The "night-shift" capability of AI systems, reminiscent of lights-out manufacturing, enables continuous operation beyond human working hours.

+Through the lens of dissipative systems theory (Section 3.3.6), this integration trajectory illustrates how organizations must maintain dynamic stability in constantly changing environments.
+As AI capabilities enable organizations to process more information and respond to more complex demands, traditional organizational structures may struggle to accommodate this increased complexity.
+Organizations will need to develop adaptive structures that can handle this heightened information flow without either becoming chaotic (excessive entropy) or overly rigid (excessive negentropy).
+The timeline above represents not merely technological evolution but the organization's progressive development of more effective adaptive structures that can maintain coherence while processing increasingly complex information patterns.

 ### 3.6.3 Adaptation Strategies for Human-AI Organizations

 Organizations seeking to effectively integrate AI capabilities while maintaining appropriate complexity should consider